 (3) A person is exempt from the Electricity Industry Act 2004 section 7(4) if the electricity is sold for consumption on Aboriginal community premises.

-(4) The exemptions provided for in this clause do not apply to the Electricity Networks Corporation, the Electricity Retail Corporation or the Regional Power Corporation.
+(4) The exemptions provided for in this clause do not apply to the Electricity Networks Corporation, the Electricity Generation and Retail Corporation or the Regional Power Corporation.

 [Clause 7 amended in Gazette 31 Mar 2006 p.
-1158.]
+1158; 27 Dec 2013 p.
+6475.]

 8. Exemptions for operations under Pilbara Energy Project Agreement